erichson/NFM/README.md

+For more details, please refer to the paper.
 If you find this work useful and use it on your own research, please concider citing our paper.